 "We must be willing to get rid of the life we've planned, so as to have the life that is waiting for us." ~ Joseph Campbell

-The following art journal directive offers a fairy tale journal outline - with you as the Heroine/Hero of your own life journey.
-Use your real-life details, but feel free to imaginatively/metaphorically embellish them too.
+The following art journal directive offers a fairy tale journal outline, with you as the Heroine/Hero of your own life journey.
+Use your real-life details, but feel free to embellish them imaginatively/metaphorically, too.
 If you find imagery to depict your writing process, collage it along the margins or in between your writing in your journal.

-The 12 Stages of The Hero's Journey - A Journal Exercise
+The 12 Stages Of The Hero's Journey - A Journal Exercise

 1. Ordinary World

 In Your Journal: Choose a name for your main character and describe the details of your conditioned nature and learned limitations.
-This anchors your story in the universal human fate of familial conditioning and describes the challenges that you will face in leaving your conditioned limitations behind.
+This anchors your story in the universal human fate of familial conditioning and describes the challenges you will face in leaving your conditioned limitations behind.

 2. Call To Adventure

 Your heroic adventure to authenticity begins when you receive a call to action, such as through a crisis or a sudden change in life circumstances.
-Something happens to threaten your normal ways of doing things.
-Or, perhaps a poignant moment disrupts the comfort of your ordinary world, presenting a challenge or quest that must be undertaken.
+Something happens to threaten your usual ways of doing things.
+Or, perhaps, a poignant moment disrupts the comfort of your ordinary world, presenting a challenge or quest that must be undertaken.
 The call to adventure may also come from sudden inspiration or the deeper desire to pursue a passionate dream or goal.

 In Your Journal: Write about the call to action that incited you to change your life.
-If you have not yet had a wake-up call, what would happen if your current comfort zone or regular supports fell away?
+If you have not yet had a wake-up call, what would happen if your comfort zone or regular support fell away?
 How would you need to change?
 What inspires you to change?
 What goal or larger purpose would you be willing to stake your life on to pursue?
 Who do you most want to be in the world?
 Write down and complete this statement, "My call to action is...."

 3. Refusal Of The Call

 In Your Journal: Describe your fears of the road ahead.
 What hassles, changes or outer objections might occur?
 What are you afraid of losing?
-Describe what you fear might happen if you moved towards your highest purpose.
+Describe what you fear might happen if you move towards your highest purpose.

 4. Meeting The Mentor